tn3w/OnionDock/README.md

 - **Isolation**: Run OnionDock on dedicated hardware when possible, especially for sensitive applications.
 - **Backup**: Regularly backup your hidden service keys in a secure location.
 - **Monitoring**: Implement monitoring to detect unusual patterns or potential attacks.

+### Best Practices for Using Bridges

+Using bridges is a critical security enhancement for Tor hidden services that provides additional protection against traffic analysis by both local and global adversaries.

+#### Why Use Bridges

+Tor has basic defenses against traffic analysis, but pluggable transports and bridges provide additional protection:

+- **Protection Against Correlation Attacks**: Prevents adversaries from confirming service identity by disrupting connections and monitoring service availability
+- **Traffic Analysis Resistance**: Certain bridges (especially obfs4 with IAT mode 2) add obfuscation to make traffic analysis more difficult
+- **Network Adversary Protection**: Makes it harder for local network observers to identify that you're running a Tor hidden service
+- **Improved Circuit Resilience**: Using Snowflake can protect against attacks where an adversary blocks or disrupts Tor circuits

+#### Transport Types in OnionDock

+OnionDock supports multiple transport types, each with unique security properties:

+1. **Snowflake (Default)**:
+   - **Strengths**: Resilient against circuit disruption; can resume circuits via other bridges if one is blocked; excellent at maintaining service availability
+   - **Considerations**: Bridges may have limited capacity; less traffic analysis protection than obfs4
+   - **Best For**: Protection against connection disruption attacks, situations where service reliability is critical

+2. **obfs4**:
+   - **Strengths**: Enhanced traffic analysis resistance with IAT mode 2 (enforced in OnionDock); harder for adversaries to use bandwidth side channels and timing attacks
+   - **Considerations**: Less resilient to connection disruption than Snowflake
+   - **Best For**: Protection against sophisticated traffic analysis; environments where traffic pattern obfuscation is critical

+3. **none** (direct Tor connection):
+   - **Strengths**: Lower latency, simpler configuration
+   - **Considerations**: No additional protection against traffic analysis or correlation attacks
+   - **Best For**: Testing or environments where external adversaries are not a concern

+#### How OnionDock Implements Bridges

+OnionDock automatically sets up the optimal configuration for each transport type:

+- For **obfs4**: OnionDock enforces iat-mode=2, which is the recommended setting for hidden services as it injects traffic timing changes to outgoing traffic
+- For **Snowflake**: OnionDock configures the connection parameters for optimal resilience against circuit disruption
+- Bridge selection is randomized from a curated list to distribute load and enhance security

+#### When to Use Which Transport

+- **High-Risk Services** (whistleblower platforms, dissident websites):
+  - Use `obfs4` with `SECURITY_LEVEL=high` for maximum protection against traffic analysis
+  - Consider running your own bridges in addition to using OnionDock

+- **Services Requiring High Availability**:
+  - Use `snowflake` for maximum resilience against circuit disruption attacks
+  - Combine with a high security level for critical services

+- **Low-Risk or Testing Services**:
+  - `none` may be sufficient for development or services with minimal security concerns

+- **Enterprise or High-Traffic Services**:
+  - Consider using `obfs4` with a medium security level to balance performance and security

 ## Contributing